The Amazing Race 33: Critical response

 The Amazing Race 33 received mixed-to-positive reviews.
 Andy Dehnart of reality blurred wrote that "The Amazing Race 33 was a great season overall.
 Even with some very thin legs, it felt to me like a throwback to earlier seasons, especially with the post-restart season not having any U-Turns or Yields."
 Sage Negron of Comic Book Resources wrote that "Season 33 ended up being one of the show's stronger outings."
 Sandy Casanova of Hidden Remote called it "another amazing season".
 Dustin Rowles of Pajiba called it "a strange and almost surreal season of The Amazing Race."
 Denton Davidson of Gold Derby wrote that he "loved most of the cast, but the pandemic and changes it caused this race really hurt the season overall."
 Daniel Fienberg of The Hollywood Reporter wrote that the season was "generally muted and limited challenge-wise" due to the pandemic.
+In 2024, Rhenn Taguiam of Game Rant placed this season within the bottom 13 out of 36.